sheygs/javascript-basics/topics/Variables_Statements/variables.md

  * The properties of `const` variables can change when assigned to an object/array.

 * The purpose of `use strict` is to indicate that the code should be executed in "strict mode".
 With "strict mode", you cannot use undeclared variables.

+__Note:__ All undeclared variables are global variables in non-strict mode.
+In strict mode, returns undefined.

 Useful Tips: